unaza1990/InstaCartPythonProject/README.md

 ## 📌 Project Summary

-This project involves an exploratory analysis of Instacart's sales data to uncover patterns in customer purchasing behavior.
-As part of a simulated data analyst role, the goal was to extract actionable insights that can inform personalized marketing efforts and improve overall sales strategy.
+This project presents an exploratory analysis of Instacart's sales data, conducted to uncover trends in customer purchasing behavior and provide insights for targeted marketing strategies.
+As part of a simulated data analyst role for Instacart — an online grocery delivery service — the aim was to segment customers, identify behavioral patterns, and offer actionable insights to enhance customer engagement and sales performance.

-Through in-depth customer segmentation and behavioral analysis, this project aims to support data-driven decision-making at Instacart — an online grocery delivery platform.

 ---

-## 🔍 Key Business Questions
+## 🎯 Key Business Questions

-The analysis is guided by the following questions:

 - What time of day do customers tend to spend more money?
 - How can Instacart simplify its pricing strategy?
 - Which products or departments are most frequently purchased?
-- What types of customer segments exist, and how do their habits differ?
+- What types of customers exist, and how do their shopping behaviors differ?
-- How frequently do customers return to shop again?
+- How frequently do customers return to place orders?
-- Are there behavior differences based on customer loyalty?
+- Are there differences in behavior based on customer loyalty?
-- Do ordering habits vary across regions?
+- Do ordering habits vary by region?
-- Is there a link between customer age, family status, and purchasing patterns?
+- Is there a connection between age, income, family status, and purchasing trends?
-- What does the demographic data reveal about customer classifications (age, income, family size, etc.)?
+- What customer classifications can be derived from demographic data?

 ---